melihgulbay/flowclipprivacypolicy/PRIVACY_POLICY.md

 You have full control over your data:

 - **Don't Sign In**: All core editing features work without an account.
 No personal data is collected.
-- **Delete Your Account Data**: You can request deletion of your account and all associated data by contacting us at the email below.
+- **Delete Your Account Data**: You can request deletion of your account and all associated data directly inside the app's Profile/Settings screen or by emailing us at melibyteapps@outlook.com.
+Once requested, your personal profile data (email, display name, and record) will be permanently deleted.
+Any of your shaders that remain active in the system to preserve other users' project integrity will have their author attribution permanently anonymized (e.g., changed to "Anonymous" or "Deleted Creator") in accordance with GDPR regulations.
-- **Delete Published Shaders**: You can delete your own published shaders at any time during the active monthly cycle from the Profile tab.
-Note: shaders that have been inducted into the permanent FlowClip Gallery cannot be removed on request, as they form part of the curated public archive.
+- **Delete Published Shaders**: You can delete your own published shaders at any time from your in-app Profile tab, which immediately removes them from the public community index.
 - **Sign Out**: You can sign out at any time from the Profile tab, which stops all account-related data syncing.
 - **Uninstall**: Uninstalling the app stops all data collection.
 Local data is removed from your device.
 - **Android Settings**: You can revoke file permissions at any time.